A-I-M-U/date-manipulator/README.md

 You can any valid arguments of Date() built-in javascript object.

-You can also pass options as object, right there's only one option available: *hFormat: 12 or 24 as string value (It's 24 by default)*.
+You can also pass options as object, right now, there's only one option available: *hFormat: 12 or 24 as string value (It's 24 by default)*.

 *Example:*